-Timothy Cook has been creating paintings, prints and carvings at Jilamara since 1999, and is represented by Michael Reid Berlin.
+Timothy Cook has been creating paintings, prints and carvings at Jilamara since 1999.
 Born in 1958 on Melville Island, where he lives and works today, Timothy is a member of the Jilamara Arts & Crafts Association.
 Melville Island lies in the eastern Timor Sea about 60km north off the coast of Darwin in the Northern Territory, where the Indigenous people have lived for over 40,000 years.
 Together with Bathurst Island and nine smaller islands, it forms the Tiwi Islands.

 Featuring circular and cross motifs, Cook’s paintings are strongly connected to aspects of Tiwi ceremonial practice, particularly the Kulama (yam ceremony) and Pukumani (funeral ceremony), as well as stories of Purukapali, one of the great mythological Tiwi ancestral figures.